Daily Monitor

-The Daily Monitor is an independent daily newspaper in Uganda.
-Launched in 1992 as The Monitor, it established itself as a leading voice critical of the government and is one of the two largest national newspapers, alongside the state-owned New Vision.
+Daily Monitor is an independent daily newspaper in Uganda.
+It launched in 1992 as The Monitor, establishing itself as a voice critical of the government.
+It is the second-largest English-language paper in Uganda, after the state-owned New Vision.

-The paper is published by Monitor Publications Limited, which is majority-owned by the Nairobi-based Nation Media Group (NMG).
+The paper is published by Monitor Publications Limited, which is majority-owned by the Nairobi-based Nation Media Group.